person looking frustrated at computer

 So, what can you do if it happens to you?
 We break down your options depending on the situation.

-When an airline makes a significant change to your flight (what's "significant" varies by airline but can be as little as 90 minutes) you have the right to a) an full refund or b) to ask to be put on a different flight (without a change fee, and often without having to pay more if the new flight is more expensive).
+The rule has long been that when an airline makes a significant change to your flight, you have the right to a) a full refund or b) to ask to be put on a different flight (without a change fee and often without having to pay more if the new flight is more expensive).

-This means if you didn't want to take the trip, score!
+This means if you didn't want to take the trip: score!
 You now qualify for a cash refund.
-If you did want to take the trip but didn't love your flight you now have the opportunity to change to a better one, free of charge.
-For example, say you snagged a cheap flight that has one stop, well now you can ask to switch to the nonstop.
+If you did want to take the trip but didn't love your flight, you now have the opportunity to change to a better one—free of charge.
+For example, say you snagged a cheap flight that has one stop.
+Now you can ask to switch to the nonstop.

 >> Read more about how to make a flight change work to your advantage